apache/celix/documents/framework.md

 ```

 ## Apache Celix launcher
-If the Apache Celix Framework is the main application, the Apache Celix Launcher can be used to create the framework and
+If the Apache Celix framework is the main application, the Apache Celix launcher can be used to create the framework
-wait for a framework shutdown.
+and wait for a framework shutdown.

-The Apache Celix Launcher also does some additional work:
+The Apache Celix launcher also does some additional work:

 - Handles command arguments (mainly to print to embedded and runtime framework properties).
 - Tries to read a "config.properties" file from the current workdir and combines this with the optional provided